hpe-storage/scod/docs/ezmeral_container_platform/install.md

 ### Version 5.3.0 or later

-The CSI driver need privileged access to the worker nodes to attach and detach storage devices.
-By default, an admission controller prevent all user deployed workloads to be denied access to the host filesystem.
+The CSI driver needs privileged access to the worker nodes to attach and detach storage devices.
+By default, an admission controller prevents all user deployed workloads access to the host filesystem.
 An exception needs to be created for the "hpe-storage" `Namespace`.

 As a Kubernetes cluster admin, run the following.